MR GARY NORTON

 Mathematics and Mathematical Literacy Educator

-Glenda has been a staff member at Marist Brothers Linmeyer since 1996.
-She has 38 years of teaching experience.
+Mrs Dick has been a staff member at Marist Brothers Linmeyer since 1996.
+She has 39 years of teaching experience.
 She received a Higher Diploma in Education from the University of the Witwatersrand (in association with the Johannesburg College of Education) as well as a Further Diploma in Education from the College of Education for Further Training (CEFT).
 Her teaching subjects include Geography, Physical Education, Mathematics and Religious Education.
-She is currently teaching Grades 11 and 12 Mathematics and Grade 12 Mathematical Literacy.
-Her hobbies include reading and gardening.
+She is currently teaching Grades 10 and 11 Mathematics and Grade 12 Mathematical Literacy.
+Her hobbies include Reading and Gardening.
 Extramurally, Mrs Dick is involved with Swimming at Marist Linmeyer.
 A fact that many people may not know about her is that she was born in Northern Rhodesia.

 MRS CAROL J. POPPLETON

 Mrs Poppleton received a Bachelor of Education degree in Senior and Further Education and Training Phases.
 Her degree was obtained with distinction from UNISA.
-Carol is an appointed sub-examiner for the IEB NSC Matric Examinations.
-She is currently teaching Grades 9, 10 and 11 Mathematics at Marist Brothers Linmeyer and is dedicated to developing each individual student into critical and creative thinkers through a variety of techniques.
+She is currently teaching Grades 10 ,11 and 12 Mathematics at Marist Brothers Linmeyer and is dedicated to developing each individual student into critical and creative thinkers through a variety of techniques.
 As a Christian educator, she is a strong advocate of educating the whole person – mentally, physically, spiritually and emotionally.
 Her involvement in the students’ lives reaches beyond the classroom into the realm of music.
 She orchestrates the Marist Brothers Linmeyer Music Group – a dynamic group of musicians and singers who perform at regular Masses and special school and private functions.
 Her favourite Bible verse is, "Trust in the Lord with all your heart and lean not on your own understanding.
 In all your ways acknowledge Him and He will make your paths straight." - Proverbs 3: 5 - 6.

 MS EVETTE VAN DER MERWE